tuto193/advent_of_code/README.md

 # ...the input...
 ```

-To read inputs for previous years, append the `--year/-y` flag. _(example: `cargo read 1 --year 2020`)_

 ## Optional template features

-### Download puzzle inputs via aoc-cli
+### Configure aoc-cli integration

-1. Install [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli/) via cargo: `cargo install aoc-cli --version 0.7.0`
+1. Install [`aoc-cli`](https://github.com/scarvalhojr/aoc-cli/) via cargo: `cargo install aoc-cli --version 0.12.0`
-2. Create an `.adventofcode.session` file in your home directory and paste your session cookie[^1] into it.
-To get this, press F12 anywhere on the Advent of Code website to open your browser developer tools.
-Look in your Cookies under the Application or Storage tab, and copy out the `session` cookie value.
+2. Create an `.adventofcode.session` file in your home directory and paste your session cookie.
+To retrieve the session cookie, press F12 anywhere on the Advent of Code website to open your browser developer tools.
+Look in _Cookies_ under the _Application_ or _Storage_ tab, and copy out the `session` cookie value. [^1]

-Once installed, you can use the [download command](#download-input--description-for-a-day).
+Once installed, you can use the [download command](#download-input--description-for-a-day), the read command, and automatically submit solutions via the [`--submit` flag](#submitting-solutions).

-### Check code formatting in CI

-Uncomment the `format` job in the `ci.yml` workflow to enable fmt checks in CI.

-### Enable clippy lints in CI

-Uncomment the `clippy` job in the `ci.yml` workflow to enable clippy checks in CI.

 ### Automatically track ⭐️ progress in the readme